opentracing-contrib/java-globaltracer/README.md

 ### Automatic Span propagation
 This library _does not_ manage any span propagation.
-Consider combining this library with the [ActiveSpan library](https://github.com/opentracing-contrib/java-activespan) if you want to implicitly manage and access the active span in your application.
+Consider combining this library with the [SpanManager library](https://github.com/opentracing-contrib/java-spanmanager) if you want to implicitly manage and access the active span in your application.

   [ci-img]: https://img.shields.io/travis/opentracing-contrib/java-globaltracer/master.svg